CammiePone/Planning-Docs/Devotion.md

     - Summons a void in space that pulls all entities towards it and deals damage.
   - [ ] Satellite Dragonfly (Complex)
     - Creates a dragongly-like entity that the player can control and see through.
+  - [ ] Crazy Slots (Complex)
+    - Rolls a number 1-9 and gives the player a random powerful weapon for a few seconds.
 - [ ] Manipulation Spells
   - [ ] Pacify (Simple)
     - Temporarily makes hostile mobs neutral.